Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

     ##   TSLA          7
     ##   ZM            6

-From this contingency table, we can find that there are both very bad and very good values in TSLA and ZM, which means the large daily changes exist.
+From this contingency table, we can find that there are both some very bad and very good values in TSLA and ZM, which indicates the large daily changes exist.

 Let’s check their histogram.